 The first question is, where will the product be registered?
 This white paper focuses on trials that will support registration of a medicinal product in the EU.
 In such cases, regional authorities establish trial requirements as set forth in the marketing authorization application (MAA).
-(For drug applications in the US, via abbreviated new drug applications - NDAs, the regulatory requirements are similar but based on a separate set of laws.)
+For drug applications in the US, via abbreviated new drug applications - abbreviated new drug applications (ANDAs), the regulatory requirements are similar but based on a separate set of laws.